willstMSFT/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/understand-your-invoice.md

 - **Purchases Charge dates:** The service period during which you're charged to use the service.
 These are the dates of service the charge applies to.

 - **Billing period:** The time period during which charges accrue.
 If the period is a single day, only purchases made on that day are shown on the invoice.
 There's also a monthly invoice with a billing period for the previous month.
-This invoice is for changes made to an existing subscription, such as adding seats or cancelling.
+This invoice is for changes made to an existing subscription, such as adding seats or canceling.

 ### Why don't I see Azure prepayment as a payment method?